Looking for a Vegan Rum Fudge with Sweetened Condensed Coconut Milk Recipe?

 A few months ago, Pinterest was blowing up with recipes for homemade sweetened condensed milk.
-I was interested, as I don't make fudge anymore (because our family recipe always used sweetened condensed milk).
-In mine, I used some coconut sugar, so all refined sugars were kept out of this recipe!
+I was interested, as I don’t make fudge anymore (because our family recipe always used sweetened condensed milk).
+In mine, I used some coconut sugar, so all refined sugars were kept out of this Vegan Rum Fudge with Sweetened Condensed Coconut Milk Recipe!

 When you’re cooking your milk, be sure to be patient.
 This is not one of my best qualities.
 If you don’t, your fudge will not thicken up properly.
 You’ll have to keep it in the freezer and eat it as needed…which isn’t a terrible thing, but it’s probably not what you want!